Farravid/farra_constexpr/README.md

 > This is just a learning project, nothing fancy production ready.

 # Setup
+> For a header only setup you can switch to the include branch

 After cloning the repo, you only need to build the project with the handy bash script.

 This is the synstax for `build.sh`